LINBIT/windrbd/README.md

 You need the windrbd branch of drbd-utils.

-To test it you need windrbd-test (but this is optional).
+To test it, we use the WIN32 API test suite in windrbd-test.
+This
+	is based on Google Test: see README.md in windrbd-test directory.

 You don't need drbdcon: it does not exist in WinDRBD.

-We recommend to run Windows 7 in a virtual machine and make snapshots everytime before a new WinDRBD version is installed.
+We recommend to run Windows 7 in a virtual machine and make snapshots everytime *before* a new WinDRBD version is installed.

 Differences to WDRBD
 ====================